bartbrinkman/homelab-k8s/readme.md

 # using DirectPV

-- the app-of-apps app for MinIO also sets up DirectPV, but will require additional [installation instructions](https://github.com/minio/directpv/blob/master/docs/installation.md) that might not be useful with GitOps.
+- the app-of-apps app for MinIO also sets up DirectPV, but will require additional [installation instructions](https://github.com/minio/directpv/blob/master/docs/installation.md) that might not be useful with GitOps, such as discovering drives on nodes.

 ## Use all nodes